Can you write off moving expenses?

 But it isn’t so easy to qualify for moving expense deductions.

 First off, you have to be moving because of a new job.
 And that new job must require a commute from your old home that is 50 miles greater than the commute to the job you are leaving.
 If the difference isn’t a full 50 miles more—then you can’t deduct expenses.
-Second, you must actually be employed full time in the new location for at least 39 weeks during the 12-month period following the move.
+Second, you must be employed full time in the new location for at least 39 weeks during the 12 months following the move.
 That 39 weeks can be made up of successive jobs, by the way, and there is some consideration extended to those who get laid off or transferred during the qualifying time.
 So that’s helpful.

 For the endless array of “what-ifs,” refer to the IRS publication at irs.gov/pub/irs-pdf/p521.pdf or phone your local IRS office.

 So what’s it potentially worth to you at tax time?